fscorrupt/awesome-stars/README.md

 ## ai

+- [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source OpenAI alternative.
+Self-hosted, community-driven and local-first.
+Drop-in replacement for OpenAI running on consumer-grade hardware.
+No GPU required.
+Runs ggml, gguf, GP
 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - Dev tool that writes scalable apps from scratch while the developer oversees the implementation
 - [SawyerHood/draw-a-ui](https://github.com/SawyerHood/draw-a-ui) - Draw a mockup and generate html for it
 - [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨
 - [rush86999/atomic](https://github.com/rush86999/atomic) - Chat with and teach your calendar to solve your scheduling & time problems
 - [h2oai/h2ogpt](https://github.com/h2oai/h2ogpt) - Private Q&A and summarization of documents+images or chat with local GPT, 100% private, Apache 2.0.
 Supports Mixtral, llama.cpp, and more.
 Demo: https://gpt.h2o.ai/ https://codellama.h2o.ai/
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that
+- [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model.
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI